 a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 The classic landscape lens

-A classic landscape lens would be something in the 24-105mm (full frame) or 18-55mm (crop).
-They’re fairly wide on the lower end of the range, and they give you a little flexibility to zoom in to help compose your photo.
+A classic landscape lens would be something in the 24–105mm (full-frame) or 18–55mm (crop).
+They’re fairly wide on the lower end of the range, and they give you a little flexibility to zoom in and compose your photo.

-What they don’t give you, though, is a good way to simplify your landscape photos by actually using some telephoto to “compress” the landscape.
-See, when faced with highly diverse landscapes, a tried and true technique to showcase their beauty is to pick just a small fraction of the overall scene and compose your photo by deliberately cutting out all “the extra stuff.”
+What they don’t give you, though, is a good way to simplify your landscape photos by using some telephoto to “compress” the landscape.
+You see, when faced with highly diverse landscapes, a tried-and-true technique to showcase their beauty is to pick just a small fraction of the overall scene and compose your photo by deliberately cutting out all the “extra stuff.”

 the grand teton sits mightily above the surrounding landscape

-Yes, when we’re looking at the stunning Lamar Valley we can’t help but soak it all in.
-Our eyes scan from left to right and we are humbled.
+Sure, when we’re looking at the stunning Lamar Valley we can’t help but soak it all in at once.
+Our eyes scan from left to right, and we are instantly humbled.
 However, our eyes have time to adjust and interpret the dynamic lights and darks, textures, and colors in a way cameras don’t necessarily do.
-That is, it’s surprisingly hard to translate what our eyes see into a photo when it comes to dramatically big landscapes that encompass multiple features (e.g., mountains, streams, trees, wildflowers, animals, trails, etc.).
+That is, it’s surprisingly difficult to translate what our eyes see into a photo when it comes to dramatically big landscapes that encompass multiple features (e.g., mountains, streams, trees, wildflowers, animals, trails, etc.).
 Not that it can’t be done, but again, breaking your scene into multiple parts is a great way to go.

 For this, I actually quite like telephoto lenses for landscape photography in Yellowstone National Park.

-If you have capabilities in the 100-200mm range, you can do some really great things with simplifying and emphasizing big landscapes with deliberate composition.
+If you have capabilities in the 100–200mm range, you can do some really great things by simplifying and emphasizing big landscapes with deliberate composition.

-So, we’re getting closer—the best lens must have something in the 100 or 200mm range at the wide end…
+So, we’re getting closer—the best lens must have something in the 100–200mm range at the wide end…

+a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park